breezeconcept/breezeconcept/README.md

 __________________________________________

 ## **PROFESSION**
-### I am a Fullstack Web Developer and a cybersecurity enthusiast.
+### I am a Software Developer and a cybersecurity enthusiast.
 ___________________________________________

 ### **THE STACKS I KNOW**